potato-vim/accountability-by-construction/norm-system-duality.md

-# accountability-by-construction

-## Norm ⇒ System Duality: A Formal Report
+# Norm ⇒ System Duality: A Formal Report

 > Political position statement through formal structure
 > This document intentionally avoids ideology, analogy, and metaphor,
 > and instead presents a minimal mathematical structure for public systems.